Most complaints about adulting are truly frustrations about not being organized.

 Organizing tips aren’t something you generally learn from school, but if you are near the end of your high school education or starting university, you are in a perfect position to learn some organization practices.

-These 7 organizing tips are a great starter to do your best this school year:
+These seven organizing tips are a great start to do your best this school year:

 – Aural or Auditory/Musical: best to use sounds and music